nathanielhix/undead/README.md

 ### Windows
 1. ~~Text is colored using ANSI escape sequences, which do not display properly.~~
 2. Arguments for ping delay much longer than their *NIX counterparts.

+## To Do
+1. Add web UI.
+2. Add rack elevation awareness.